Apply to become a Schaefer Center graduate fellow.

 Award package:

 Schaefer Center fellowships are generally awarded on an academic year basis.
-Graduate fellows receive full tuition remission up to 9 credits per semester and a stipend of $6,000.00 per semester.
-A full-year package (two semesters) is 18 credits and a $12,000 stipend.
+Graduate fellows receive full tuition remission up to 9 credits per semester and a stipend of $6,000 per semester for Master’s level graduate students and 6 credit hours and a stipend of $8,000 per semester for Doctoral students.
 In addition, fellows are given the opportunity to continue to work at the Center during the summer.

 Contact us: